 Learn to Spot Common Warning Signs

-When it comes to spray booth operations, any change in performance or worker experience should be investigated.
-Booths should be vacated immediately and examined by a professional if workers inside report difficulty breathing, chest pain or any other unusual symptoms.
+When it comes to spray booth operations, any change in performance or work experience should be investigated.
+Booths should be vacated immediately and examined by a professional if workers inside report difficulty breathing, chest pain, or any other unusual symptoms.
 Hazardous incidents are usually preceded by early warning signs, like visibly weaker exhaust flow or a strong chemical odor inside the booth.

 Create a Customized Booth Maintenance Schedule

-The best way to create an effective spray booth maintenance plan is to talk to the booth designers and engineers who can carefully evaluate expected demand on the unit.
-Maintenance needs are typically separated into categories based on frequency including weekly, monthly, semi-annually and yearly.
+The best way to create an effective spray booth maintenance plan is to talk to the booth designers and engineers who can carefully evaluate the expected demand for the unit.
+Maintenance needs are typically separated into categories based on frequency including weekly, monthly, semi-annually, and yearly.
 Establishing a customized schedule for basic tasks, like changing filters or cleaning fans, can help operators maximize the lifespan of each component without risking overuse.